The Invisible Highways Over the Ocean

 Runway Configuration

-Wind direction determines which runways are in use, which affects arrival and departure routes.
-Configuration changes can disrupt traffic flow and reduce capacity.
+Wind direction dictates which runways are active, and that determines arrival and departure routes.
+Configuration changes disrupt traffic flow and can temporarily reduce capacity.
+A wind shift at a busy airport during peak hours creates immediate headaches for controllers.

 Arrival Sequencing

-Air traffic control sequences arriving aircraft, typically using approach fixes where aircraft join standardized approach paths.
-Spacing requirements depend on aircraft size categories and wake turbulence.
+ATC sequences arriving aircraft using approach fixes where planes join standardized paths.
+Spacing requirements depend on aircraft size categories and wake turbulence — a heavy 777 needs more room behind it than a regional jet.
+Getting the sequence right is an art form.

 Departure Releases

-Departures are released based on available departure routes, runway capacity, and en route restrictions.
-Ground stops may hold aircraft at gates when destination airports or en route airspace is saturated.
+Departures get released based on available routes, runway capacity, and restrictions further down the line.
+Ground stops hold aircraft at gates when destination airports or en route airspace can’t absorb any more traffic.

 Surface Movement